fnagel/privacyguard/Documentation/Installation/Index.rst

 Installation
 ============

-Just download and instal the extension via the Extension Manager.
+Just download and install the extension via the Extension Manager.
 There is no further configuration via TS or EM.